-They can get up to a foot high, and the flowers can bloom to be 6” wide.
+They can grow to a foot high, and the flowers can bloom to be 6” wide.

-This variety is easy to maintain and grow, so it makes it perfect for novice growers.
+This orchid variety is easy to maintain and grow, so it makes it perfect for novice growers.

 There are many variations in color and fragrance, including one that smells like chocolate.

-These orchids, no matter which variety you choose, offer beautiful sprays of blooms that will brighten up any garden.
+No matter which variety you choose, they offer beautiful sprays of blooms that will brighten up any garden.

-This orchid is also known as the Nun’s Cap Orchid.
+Phaius is also known as the Nun’s Cap orchid.

-This is an orchid that is perfect for the garden as the stems can reach up to four feet high before ending in unique blooms.
+This type is perfect for the garden as the stems can reach up to four feet high before ending in unique blooms.